-Most of us despise tax season, but the added complication of having to file cryptocurrency returns in 2021 can make it even messier.
+Cryptocurrency tax reporting is still lagging.
+Because of this, the IRS is cracking down on cryptocurrency holders.
+Previously the IRS cryptocurrency guidance was somewhat slow to keep up with the digital asset class.
+Now, however, the tax laws on crypto are firmly set in place, and the IRS is taking a less lenient approach to non-disclosure of cryptocurrency assets and earnings.
 The tax laws surrounding crypto are under constant revision, meaning it can be difficult to know the implications of investing in the space.
-If you mined virtual currency like Bitcoin or ran a cryptocurrency business in 2020, you will most likely owe taxes.
+If you bought, sold, mined virtual currency like Bitcoin or ran a cryptocurrency business in 2022 or before, you will most likely owe taxes.

 The Internal Revenue Service (IRS) is shifting attention to cryptocurrency now that it has become more mainstream, and has begun aggressively policing possible attempts to evade virtual currency taxes.
 Some of these taxpayers may not actually be trying to evade the IRS, but might simply make mistakes that could cost them big.

 This is leading many holders to wonder if they will automatically get audited by the IRS this tax season, and what will happen if they do.
 Are you worried about a potential audit from the IRS into your crypto holdings?
 If so, you’ll be happy to know there are a number of steps you can take to reduce the chance of this.

 Continue reading to find out what the chances are of getting audited this year, what qualifies as a taxable crypto event, how to reduce them, how to properly file, and what to do if the IRS does decide to audit you.